mintchococookies/signify/README.md

 <!-- GETTING STARTED -->
 <h2 id="getting-started"> :book: Getting Started</h2>

-<p>You are able to open the website using this link:
+<p>You are able to open the website using this link: https://signifymsl.github.io/signify/
-T

 </p>